407-610-2417

 Optimize Your Images

-Images make your site look more professional, but they can also improve your SEO if optimized correctly and even benefit your rankings.
+Images make your site look more professional, but they can also benefit your rankings if optimized correctly.
 Start by renaming your image files with clear, descriptive names.
-Instead of something generic like “image123.jpg,” use “team-planning-tool.webp.”
+Instead of something generic like “image123.jpg,” use “team-planning-tool.jpg.”

 Don’t forget about alt text.
 Alt text is a short description of the image that helps make your site more accessible and gives Google additional context.
 Finally, reduce your image sizes to improve loading times and user experience.